-A public defense of a dissertation at Åbo Akademi University goes as follows:
+A public defence of a dissertation at Åbo Akademi University goes as follows:

-• The Respondent, Custos and Opponent enter, in a designated order, the auditorium where the public defense is going to take place.
+• The Respondent, Custos and Opponent enter, in a designated order, the auditorium where the public defence is going to take place.

 • The dress code is agreed upon beforehand, with all participants wearing uniform attire as follows: